derekwilson/PodcastUtilities/_PreBuiltPackages/README.md

 ### Zip Files ###

-PodcastUtilities.Multiplatform.Net35 YYYY-MM-DD hh-mm is the files for .NET Framework PodcastUtilities.Multiplatform.Core YYYY-MM-DD hh-mm is the files for .NET Core PodcastUtilities.Multiplatform YYYY-MM-DD hh-mm is both the above in one zip
+PodcastUtilities.Multiplatform YYYY-MM-DD hh-mm contains the files for .NET Framework and .NET Core

-### Benifits ###
+### Benefits ###

 * Portable
 PodcastUtilities is a “portable” application, in that it does not need to be installed and can be run from any drive type, local network or removable flash drive